 Completion of registration in accordance with instructions issued by the University is a prerequisite to initiation of coursework.
+Failure to comply with the submission of required documentation may result in an Administrative Warning and the student's ability to register may be suspended until all outstanding material is received.
 Registration after the close of the announced final registration period requires the payment of a late registration fee.
 The following guidelines should be used to avoid registration errors:

-- Students are assigned to a specific faculty advisor who assists with academic progression. - Students are required to follow their specific program pathways. - Students must adhere to prerequisites and co-requisites. - All admissions and curriculum requirements must be satisfied prior to registration.
+- 1. Students are assigned to a specific faculty advisor who assists with academic progression. - 2.
+Students are required to follow their specific program pathways. - 3.
+Students must adhere to prerequisites and co-requisites. - 4.
+All admissions and curriculum requirements must be satisfied prior to registration.